BiLO: Bilevel Local Operator Learning for PDE Inverse Problems: Numerical Experiments

 \section{Numerical Experiments}

 We evaluate the effectiveness of our method on a diverse set of PDE inverse problems, encompassing elliptic, parabolic, and hyperbolic systems.
-Our test cases include challenging scenarios such as nonlinear dynamics, singular forcing terms, real-world data applications, and objective functions that extends beyond simple mean squared error (MSE).
-In our experiments, we denote the neural network solution (obtained via BiLO, PINN, or NO) as $\unn$, and the numerical solution computed with the inferred parameters using the Finite Difference Method (FDM) as $\ufdm$, which is computed to high accuracy and serves as the exact solution to measure the accuracy of the neural network solution.
-We consider Gaussian noise with mean 0 and standard deviation $\sigma$.
-The training details for the numerical experiments in Appendix~\ref{ap:train}.
-The computational costs are provided in Appendix~\ref{ap:cost}.
+Our test cases include challenging scenarios such as nonlinear dynamics, singular forcing terms, and inverse problems in Glioblastoma using patient data.
+In our experiments, we denote the neural network solution (obtained via BiLO, PINN, or NO) as $\unn$, and the numerical solution computed with the estimated parameters using the Finite Difference Method (FDM) as $\ufdm$, which is computed to high accuracy and serves as the exact solution to measure the accuracy of the neural network solution.
+To add synthetic noise, we consider Gaussian noise with mean 0 and standard deviation $\sigma$.

+For each numerical experiment, we solve the optimization problem 5 times with different random seeds, which affect both the initialization of the neural network and the noise (if applicable).
+Although each realization of the noise may yield a different globally optimal PDE parameter $\theta^*$, the average of the estimated parameters across multiple runs should still be close to the ground truth parameter $\theta_{GT}$.
+Therefore, we report the mean and standard deviation of the error between the estimated quantities and the ground truth.
+We empirically determined $\wdr = 0.1$ and $\alpha_{\wnn} = \alpha_{\theta} = 0.001$ to be effective across our numerical experiments.